 In many agencies and accommodations around there, you can book a tour to the Bokor Nationalpark.
 It might be a little bit more expensive than going by yourself.
 On the positive side though your tour guide does know the route and most probably is able to speak English to answer all of your questions.
 Just check with your hostel when you are around.

 For us, the easiest and cheapest option was to go by motorcycle.
-We paid 4 Dollar for the rent for 24 hours.
+We paid 4 Dollars for the rent for 24 hours.
 The vehicle was in really good quality.
 (Basically, it was the best one we had in Cambodia and Thailand combined) If you want to enter Bokor by motorcycle you have to pay an entrance fee of 2000 Riel (about 0,40 Euro) at the entrance.
-The gas for the whole way was 2 Dollar in the end.
+The gas for the whole way was 2 Dollars in the end.
 (Say what?!)